 Yes!
 It’s entirely possible!

-For example, the owner of a small RV park in Tallahassee, Florida discovered that his business qualified for a sales tax exemption he hadn’t known about.
+One example of energy companies overcharging: , the owner of a small RV park in Tallahassee, Florida discovered that his business qualified for a sales tax exemption he hadn’t known about.
 The city felt that it was the business’s responsibility to find and qualify for tax exemptions and had never informed him of this exemption.
 It’s a good thing this owner looked into it and found his business qualified, because he ended up getting a rebate of approximately $5,600 in sales tax exemptions going back 3 years.

 Another common source of utility bill overcharges is rate change errors.
 The exact amount a utility company charges for a unit of energy can vary significantly based on many different factors that determine a customer’s rate.
 A third category of errors can come from mistakes in the metering process (reset errors, meter malfunction, recording and mathematical errors, etc.)

+If you don’t know how to find errors in utility bills, then you don’t know how to tell if the electric or gas company is overcharging.
 To help commercial and non-profit entities identify and recover these overcharges, Consumer Energy Solutions has created the new CES Utility Recovery Program.

 This program begins with data gathering—the CES team pulls together all the customer’s utility bills going back anywhere from three to four years.
 We can look at your electric, gas, water, waste water and telecommunication bills.
+Our goal is for you to save money on utility costs, finding utility bill errors and solving long term energy usage worries.

 Once mistakes have been identified, CES presents its findings to the utility company, makes certain that the errors are rectified and arranges for recovery, which can take two forms: either a refund or credit is processed, or the utility bill is reduced by the amount of the error for future bills.